UK General Election Betting Odds

 Next Conservative Leader Odds

-With Sunak seemingly on the way out, the Conservative leadership race is a significant betting market.
-Kemi Badenoch at 11/4 and Penny Mordaunt at 9/2 are top contenders, with odds reflecting internal party dynamics and recent performances.
+The next Conservative leader is a significant betting market.
+Robert Jenrick at 11/2 and Mike Wood at 10/1 are top contenders, with odds reflecting internal party dynamics and recent performances.

 Next Labour Leader Odds

 Betting on the next Labour leader, though less active currently, still garners interest.
-To be honest, it is still too early to discuss potential successors to Keir Starmer, even so Andy Burnham priced at 7/2 is favourite at this time.
+To be honest, it is still too early to discuss potential successors to Keir Starmer, even so Rachel Reeves and Wes Streeting both priced at 5/1 are favourites at this time.

 Voter Turnout Percentage